Red Temple Spirits: History

 Paredes, who had worked as an art director for music labels Triple X, Priority and Chameleon, later became vice president of A&R for Rick Rubin's American Recordings, where he signed System of a Down and Wesley Willis among others.

 While in Sedona, Faircloth (a printer for Independent Project Press) and Taylor recorded a cassette-only album, The Alien Host, under the name Invisible Opera Company of Tibet.
 It was released in 1996 by Parasol Records.
 The pair briefly revived the name Red Temple Spirits in 1998, but did not release any new material.
 Alex Koffler (great-nephew of Kurt Weill and later the musician behind the projects the Beauty Above and Blackswan) played keyboards in this lineup.

 After nearly a decade of dormancy, Faircloth, Taylor and Pierik discussed a reformation in 2007, but plans to record a third album did not come to fruition and the band remained inactive.

 Independent Project Records remastered the first two albums and reissued them as a limited-edition two-disc box set in 2013, with three bonus tracks: both sides of the "New Land" 7" and a previously unreleased remake of "New Land".
 The first 300 copies in IPR's numbered edition also included a bonus third disc featuring four remastered tracks from the band's 1987 demo.

 In 2014, Mannequin Records reissued both Dancing to Restore an Eclipsed Moon and If Tomorrow I Were Leaving for Lhasa, I Wouldn't Stay a Minute More... on vinyl in Germany (catalog numbers MNQ 047 and MNQ 048).

-Guitarist and founding member Dallas Taylor died Feb 10th, 2023.
+Guitarist and founding member Dallas Taylor died February 10, 2023.
+His death was reported by the official Red Temple Spirits page in June 2023.